 SARMs—short for “selective androgen receptor modulators”—are synthetic drugs designed to have effects similar to those of testosterone.
 SARMs are still in the research and testing stages for various medical conditions but have not been approved yet for any other use.
 Despite that, SARMs are readily available online and often marketed to bodybuilders as “legal steroids” or “steroid alternatives” or for “research only.”

 Are SARMs safe or legal?

-If you have purchased or considered using SARMs, including dietary supplement products labeled as containing a SARM (that is, with one or more SARMs on the Supplement Facts panel) or products marketed for research purposes only (and not for human consumption), think again!
-We strongly advise against using such products, because they pose significant health and readiness risks.
-Ostarine and similar SARMs also might cause positive results if you are tested for steroids.
+If you have purchased or considered using SARMs—including dietary supplement products labeled as containing a SARM (that is, with one or more SARMs on the Supplement Facts panel) and products marketed for research purposes only (and not for human consumption)—think again!
+SARMs pose significant health and readiness risks.
+They also might cause positive results if you are tested for steroids.
 Importantly, use of SARMs might interfere with the natural release of your own testosterone.

 What ingredients should you look out for?

 Some of the ingredient names to watch out for on dietary supplement product labels and websites include (but are not limited to) the following:

 - RAD-150 (TLB-150, Sustalone)